Welcome to the Department of Philosophy at the University of Münster!

 - Cluster of Excellence “Religion and Politics”

-Additionally, beyond the associations and groups, research is also being conducted in areas such as Epistemology, Metaphysics, Ethics, Anthropology, Philosophy of Science, and the Philosophy of Language.
+Beyond the associations and groups mentioned above, research is being conducted in areas such as epistemology, metaphysics, ethics, anthropology, philosophy of science and the philosophy of language.
 This vast array of subjects distinguishes the Department of Philosophy from other institutions in Germany.

-You can contact the academic advisors at the Service-Büro, a student service specially financed by the University, to answer all of your questions about the various study programs and the organization of exams.
-Julia F. Göhner, M.A. and Timo Dresenkamp, M.A. can personally assist you during the Service-Büro’s office hours and can also be reached by email or telephone.
-The Service-Büro can also be contacted over the shared email address or via phone: 0251-83 24475.
+You can contact the academic advisors at the Service-Büro, a student service financed by the University of Münster, for answers to all your questions about our study programmes and the organisation of exams.
+Julia F. Göhner, M.A. and Dr Timo Dresenkamp are available to personally assist you during office hours and are reachable by email or phone.
+The Service-Büro can also be contacted over the shared email address or via phone: +49 251 83-24475.

 The Service-Büro assists students in the following ways:

-- advises individual students throughout the course of their studies
+- advises students throughout the course of their studies

-- helps students plan further aspects of their studies such as studying abroad (e.g., Erasmus, etc.); it also assists students during their study abroad (by telephone or email)
+- helps students plan study-related measures such as study abroad (e.g. through Erasmus etc.) and assists them during their visits abroad (by telephone or email)

 - advises incoming Erasmus students studying at the Department of Philosophy in Münster

-- helps students with the recognition of study and exam accreditation either from another course of studies in Münster or from another institution
+- helps students with the recognition of academic achievement and exams either from another degree programme in Münster or from another institution

-- aids students in the organization of their exams, such as registering for module final exams in the Bachelor and Master of Education degree courses and coordinates the times of the oral exams
+- helps students organise their exams, such as registering for module final exams in the Bachelor and Master of Education degree programmes, and coordinates the times of the oral exams

-- forwards student results to the Office of the Registrar (Prüfungsamt), and serves as a mediator to deal with problems concerning the booking of credit points
+- forwards course results to the Examinations Office and serves as a mediator with problems concerning the award of academic credit

-advises new students who may be interested in studying philosophy, and also enrolled students who may be considering transferring to the philosophy program
+advises new students who may be interested in studying philosophy, as well as enrolled students who may be considering transferring to the philosophy programme

-Additionally, the Service-Büro is closely connected to the Department’s module instructors and Administrative Director; they work together to plan course offerings and to coordinate career advising.
-The Service-Büro’s staff members are, moreover, instructors for the Department of Philosophy.
+Additionally, the Service-Büro works closely with the department’s module instructors and administrative director to plan courses and coordinate career advising.
+The staff members of the Service-Büro also work as instructors for the Department of Philosophy.

-To stay up-to-date, it is helpful to register for the Service-Büro’s email list.
-The newsletter informs students of registration deadlines, the exam dates of module final exams, etc. Register here.
+To stay up to date, we recommend subscribing to the Service-Büro newsletter.
+Our newsletter informs students about upcoming registration deadlines, the exam dates of module final exams and much more.
+Sign up here.

-Julia Göhner and Timo Dresenkamp’s office hours can be found in the Instructor’s Office Hours.
+Dr Timo Dresenkamp’s office hours can be found in the Instructor’s office hours.

 Q: Which courses am I allowed to attend?

-A. All courses offered by the Department of Philosophy are basically open for you to attend.
-In some cases the consent of the respective instructor may be required.
+A. You are basically allowed to attend all courses offered by the Department of Philosophy.
+In some cases, the consent of the respective instructor may be required.
 An overview of all the courses offered by the Department of Philosophy can be found here.